nabilgouri/nabilgouri/README.md

 ##
-Hey it's Nabil I'm an Artificial intelligence Master degree graduate
+Hey it's Nabil I'm an Artificial intelligence Master degree graduate I also do mobile and web developement, i enjoy learning new programming languages and frameworks like flutter , FLASK and Django.

 #### Here are some ideas to get you started: